shakes76/smili/README.md

 All aspects of sMILX can be scripted using the python plugin.
 Example scripts for sMILX can be found in scripts/ directory with the prefix 'smilx_'.
 Additional modules for filenames from directories etc. are also in the scripts/ directory.

 Applications like milxOverlay can also be run as a batch job.
 All batch scripts for apps can be found in the scripts/ directory with the prefix 'batch_'.
 The scripts using the multi-processing module wrapped conveniently in the batch module found in the scripts/ directory.

+## Qt 5 Support
+The latest changes for supporting Qt 5 is provided for in the [topic-qt5](https://github.com/shakes76/smili/tree/topic-qt5) branch.

 ### Appendix A - VTK MODULAR
 SMILI needs